 A key general condition in order for you to receive benefits is that the service, supply, device, or drug must be medically necessary.
 Even a service, supply, device, or drug listed as otherwise covered in Details - Covered and Not Covered may be excluded if it is not medically necessary in the circumstances.
-Wellmark determines whether a service, supply, device, or drug is medically necessary, and that decision is final and conclusive.
+Wellmark determines whether a service, supply, device, or drug is medically necessary, and that decision is final and conclusive, subject to the appeal procedures outlined later in this summary plan description.
 Wellmark's medically necessary analysis and determinations apply to any service, supply, device, or drug including, but not limited to, medical, mental health, and chemical dependency treatment, as appropriate.
 Benefits are available only if the services are medically necessary services and are covered services under this summary plan description.
 Even though a provider may recommend a service or supply, it may not be medically necessary.